swift-server/swift-aws-lambda-runtime/Sources/AWSLambdaRuntimeCore/Documentation.docc/Deployment.md

 When you create a Lambda function, you must specify an execution role.
 This role contains two main components: a trust policy that allows the Lambda service itself to assume the role, and permission policies that determine what AWS resources the function can access.
 By default, Lambda functions get basic permissions to write logs to CloudWatch Logs, but any additional permissions (like accessing S3 buckets or sending messages to SQS queues) must be explicitly added to the role's policies.
 Following the principle of least privilege, it's recommended to grant only the minimum permissions necessary for your function to operate, helping maintain the security of your serverless applications.

 ## Deploy your Lambda function with the AWS Console

+In this section, we deploy the HelloWorld example function using the AWS Console.
+The HelloWorld function is a simple function that takes a `String` as input and returns a `String`.

 Authenticate on the AWS console using your IAM username and password.
 On the top right side, select the AWS Region where you want to deploy, then navigate to the Lambda section.